Emergency Child Custody Orders

 In cases in which a clear and present danger of family violence exists, the court may issue an ex parte protective order prohibiting a party from removing a child from the possession of a person named in the order, or may prohibit the access to and possession of a child by a child’s parent who has committed family violence.
 Similar to a temporary restraining order, a court may issue a protective order without notice to the party to which the order applies or a hearing.
 Protective orders, if granted on a final basis after notice and hearing, can be effective for the period stated in the order up to two years.
 In some instances, however, a court may issue an order for a period that exceeds two years.Speak With a Child Custody Lawyer in Dallas

 In any custody case, the court’s aim is to act in the child’s best interest, and in some cases that requires an emergency order modifying custody.
 If you wish to seek an emergency child custody order or recently received notice of the issuance of an emergency order that impacts you, it is prudent to speak with an attorney as soon as possible.
 At McClure Law Group, we are adept at aiding parties in navigating the complexities of child custody disputes, and we will zealously pursue a just result in your case.
-We have an office in Dallas, and we are available to meet for appointments at our Collin County office in Plano.
 We represent parties in Dallas, Garland, Irving, Rockwall, Fort Worth, Richardson, McKinney, and Frisco.
 Additionally, we assist people in family law matters in cities in Dallas, Grayson, Denton, Collin, Rockwall, and Tarrant Counties.
 We can be reached at 214.692.8200 or through our form online to set up a consultation.